 Summary : A massive rookery of penguins shuffles across a frozen shore; a pod of whales glides through frigid waters; dramatic landscapes float off in the distance—welcome to Antarctica.
 Join a voyage of discovery to the planet’s last frontier: a mysterious and virtually pristine paradise.
-The ice-strengthened Expedition is ideally suited to cruising this icy wilderness, and her knowledgeable staff are on hand to ensure a full appreciation for all the majesty you'll encounter.
-Sail the Drake Passage past the South Shetland Islands, then explore the western coast of the Antarctic Peninsula.
-Prepare yourself for an adventure like no other; more like a private expedition than a traditional cruise.
+The ice-strengthened Expedition is ideally suited to cruising this icy wilderness, and her knowledgeable staff are on hand to ensure a full appreciation for the majesty you'll encounter.
+Sail the Drake Passage past the South Shetland Islands, explore the western coast of the Antarctic Peninsula, and attempt to cross the Antarctic on an adventure like no other.

 Activities : Birding, Camping, Hiking, Kayaking, Triple/Quad Cabins, Antarctic Circle

 Arrive in Ushuaia at any time.
 Arrival transfer included.
 Enjoy the sights and sounds of the world's most southerly city.

 Enjoy a free morning in Ushuaia.
-Do any last-minute shopping, explore the town, or visit the surrounding countryside.
+Complete any last-minute shopping, explore the town, or visit the surrounding countryside.
 Embarkation on the Expedition begins in the afternoon at the port in Ushuaia.
 Enjoy the evening sailing through the Beagle Channel.

 The adventure begins by crossing the passage named in honor of 16th-century English sea captain and privateer, Sir Francis Drake.
 Take in daily lectures from the expedition team and keep an eye out for icebergs, whales, and albatrosses following in the Expedition's wake.

 As the Expedition crosses the passage there will be time to become acquainted with the ship and frequent the common areas that include the lounge, dining hall, library, and lecture hall where you meet your guides, ship’s crew, and expedition staff.